 A Product taxonomy provides a common classification scheme by energy system and sub-system.
 The taxonomy is based on prior work in the Northwest (Northwest Power and Conservation Council, 2016; E3T Program).
 Each Product in the Database can be assigned one or more energy systems and subsystems for classification purposes.
 The taxonomy enables users to quickly determine emerging natural gas and electric technology activities in specific application areas, for example, HVAC/Heat Pumps, or Lighting/Sensors & Controls.
 See Table 1 below for a complete description of the Product taxonomy.

 Figure 1.
-RETAC 2.0 Product Taxonomy
+Regional Emerging Technology Advisory Committee (RETAC) 2.0 Product Taxonomy